-To protect your local network from attacks and intruders from the Internet, the Keenetic series routers have a default firewall.
-In most cases, the default settings are sufficient for security and there is no need to configure the firewall.
-But if it is necessary for solving certain issues, the Keenetic router provides flexible options for configuring firewall rules.
+To protect your local network from attacks and intruders from the Internet, Keenetic routers have a firewall enabled by default.
+In most cases, the default settings are sufficient for security, and there is no need to configure the firewall further.
+But if it is necessary for solving certain issues, any Keenetic router provides flexible options for configuring firewall rules.

-In this article we will give practical examples of firewall rules usage in the Keenetic.
+In this article, we will give practical examples of firewall rules usage in Keenetic.

-For the correct operation of the newly created rule (to reset the current/active connections), the corresponding Keenetic interface should be disabled and enabled again.
+For the correct operation of the newly created rule (to reset current/active connections), you may disable and enable the corresponding network interface again on your Keenetic.

 Let's take a look at the following examples:

-TIP: Note: To block Internet access, we will define the TCP protocol in the firewall rules, because the Internet is based on the TCP/IP network data transfer protocols.
+TIP: Note: To block Internet access, we will define the TCP protocol in firewall rules because the Internet is based on the TCP/IP network data transfer protocols.

-In this example, you need to create two rules for the 'Home segment'.
+In this example, you need to create two rules for the 'Home segment' interface.

-First, we will create a Permit rule where you define the source IP address (the IP address of the computer to be allowed to access) and the TCP protocol type.
+First, we will create a Permit rule where you define the source IP address (the computer's IP address to be allowed to access) and the TCP protocol type.

 Then we will create a Deny rule where we define the source IP address as a subnet (192.168.1.0 with a mask of 255.255.255.0) and the TCP protocol type.

-In this example, we need to create one rule for the 'Home segment'.
-We will create a Deny rule where we set the source IP address (the IP address of the computer which access will be denied) and the TCP protocol type.
+In this example, we need to create one rule for 'Home segment'.
+We will create a Deny rule where we set the source IP address (the computer's IP address which access will be denied) and the TCP protocol type.

 NOTE: Important!
 Domain names cannot be used in the firewall settings of Keenetic routers, and only IP addresses can be set.

-The first way to find out the IP address of the website is to use a special command 'nslookup <web site name>'.
+The first way to find out the website's IP address is to use a special command 'nslookup <web site name>'.

-The result of the command above will allow you to see the IP addresses where the website is located (in our example, wikipedia.org uses only one IP address 188.8.131.52).
+The result of the command above will allow you to see the IP addresses where the website is located (in our example, wikipedia.org uses only one IP address, 126.96.36.199).

-The second way to find out the IP address of the website is to use one of the special online services (for example, 2ip.io).
-In a special field you will need to specify the name of the website you are interested in and press the 'Check' button.
-After that you will see all IP-addresses where the website works.
+The second way to find out the website's IP address is to use one of the special online services (for example, 2ip.io).
+In a special field, you will need to specify the name of the website you are interested in and press the 'Check' button.
+After that, you will see all IP addresses on which the website works.